mark-hennessy/spreadsheet-utils/README.md

 The active sheet can be refreshed by clicking the Set Range button.
 The add-on will refresh all sheets with ranges set automatically every 15 minutes.

-FYI, I created Formula Refresher to make it easier to get up-to-date Bitcoin prices in my spreadsheet.
-I found a CRYPTOFINANCE formula that someone else created online, but had trouble forcing the live price data to refresh.
+I created Formula Refresher to make it easier to get up-to-date Bitcoin prices in my spreadsheet in combination with a third-party CRYPTOFINANCE formula that someone else created.
 Here's the info for the CRYPTOFINANCE formula:

 =CRYPTOFINANCE("BTC/EUR", "change", "24h")